Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 How We Test VPNs for Disney+

 We put 61 VPNs through our rigorous VPN testing process, specifically designed for bypassing Disney+’s geo-blocks.
+We analyzed each VPN in four key areas, as shown below:

 Below is a breakdown of how we calculate each individual category rating, and its percentage contribution towards a VPN’s overall rating in relation to Disney+.

-1. Unblocks Disney+ (40%)
+1. Unblocks Disney+ (50%)

 Test Conducted: We tested 61 VPNs with the standard Disney+ plan to see if it can reliably access the service from other regions.